odradev/odradev.github.io/docusaurus/docs/basics/12-native-token.md

 It does exactly what you are expecting it to do - it will transfer native tokens from the contract to the specified address.

-We are also using the `Balance` - an Odra type that wraps around the type that underlying blockchain uses for counting tokens.
+We are also using the `Balance` - an Odra type that wraps around the type that the underlying blockchain uses for counting tokens.

 ## Testing